 “Seraphina, I know that you probably want to kill me by now for asking this but I’m serious this time, when are you going to tell Albus that you are pregnant.
 You can’t just keep putting this off, one way or another you’ve got to tell him, and either way, the results will be the same.
 You might as well get it over with as soon as possible.”

-I plan on telling Albus before Christmas break that much I’m certain of.
+I plan on telling Albus before Christmas break - that much I’m certain of.
 I can try and put this off as much as I want, but I’d be an idiot to not tell him before we leave for holidays.
 At least if I tell him now he’ll have time to think over everything during break and decide what he wants to say to me and stuff.
 Yeah, this is definitely for the best.
-After I tell Albus there’s only my parents left to inform and you can imagine how much I’m looking forward to that by the fact that Albus is still clueless as to what is going on.
+After I tell Albus there’s only my parents left to inform.
 If I keep this up, my parents won’t know about me being pregnant until I’m actually at St. Mungo’s.

 We sit in silence again and look out the window at the school ground and watch as it gets darker outside as time passes on.
 Moonlight comes through the window and lights up our dark corridor, casting shadows everywhere.
 The torches in the hallways cast scary shadows of everything.